-On one hand it's a little too self-aware and beholden to the 60s new wave as evinced in endless 'quote' shots referencing everything from Bergman's PERSONA to Truffaut, Rohmer, Godard, Mike Nichols, and modern classics like RUSHMORE --so much so that if you start checking off the references you quickly begin to wonder if any moment in the film is it's own.
-On the other hand, that's kind of what the film is about, being the age where we try on personae one after the other, feeling our way into our adult via looting through the hand-me down shots and textures of older brother films, taking a smirk and a reaction shot here and a soundtrack cue there.
+On one hand it's a little too self-aware and beholden to 60s New Wave as evinced in endless 'quote' shots referencing everything from Bergman's PERSONA to Truffaut, Rohmer, Godard, Mike Nichols, and modern classics like RUSHMORE --so much so that if you start checking off the references you quickly begin to wonder if any moment in the film is it's own.
+On the other hand, that's kind of what the film is about, that age where we try on personae one after the other, feeling our way into our adult via rummaging through the hand-me down shots and textures of older brother films, taking a smirk and a reaction shot here and a soundtrack cue there.
 It's like Warhol or SUPER 8 in that it becomes original through it's sheer unoriginality.
-And if the stuff being looted is your stuff, like spending the first half of your life trying to disappear in plain sight within layers of science fiction and cinema and longing for a girlfriend and the second half enduring the skeevy terror of actually getting a girlfriend, and watching her let her guard down and turn weak and emotional, which in turn becomes more terrifying than a dozen consecutive prison sentences, so the only thing to do is leave her... and then pine for her... like a dumbass.
+An sooner or later some pisher's rummaging through your stuff.
+It's like spending the first half of your life trying to disappear in plain sight within layers of science fiction and cinema and longing for a girlfriend and the second half enduring the skeevy terror of actually getting a girlfriend, and watching her let her guard down and turn weak and emotional, which in turn becomes more terrifying than a dozen consecutive prison sentences, so the only thing to do is leave her... and then pine for her... like a dumbass.